What is gold vermeil jewellery and how to look after it

 Unlike common plating or “flash plating” which involves quickly dipping jewellery into an electroplating solution to coat the piece, our process involves very precise measurement of the thickness of the gold layer.

-We use 14 carat gold, as this is harder and more scratch resistant than higher carats of gold, but still has ample gold content (58.3%) to retain the warm hues.
+We use 14 and 18 carat gold, as this is harder and more scratch resistant than higher carats of gold, but still has ample gold content (58.3% and 75% respectively) to retain the warm hues.

 Brave Edith believes that high end statement jewellery should be affordable.
 Sterling silver is considerably lighter and more affordable than gold, which allows us to create larger pieces that are both comfortable to wear and affordable.
 And by only using precious metals for all of our jewellery, Brave Edith is able to create pieces of superior durability and lustre.